Making Habits Stick

 Modifying Rewards

 If we try to add pain to the reward (e.g., snap a rubber band on the wrist), that small act can make the action more challenging.
-That extra challenge can, in itself, give more reward when we do receive the action.
+Against intuition, that extra challenge can give us more reward when we perform the forbidden action.

 So, the only way to stop the desire for a reward is through a strong counter-reward: have something better in mind.

 But, it’s easy to veer into the other extreme of excess.
-Gluttony can become anorexia, spendthrift can become cheap, sleep-deprived can become lazy.
+Gluttony can become anorexia, excessive spending can become cheap, and sleep deprivation can become laziness.

 Counter-rewards can kill a bad habit, but they don’t build any steps toward wellness.